REASON AND VALUES EXEMPLIFIED IN GENDER

 Rosa Freedman at the university of Reading, and Rosemary Auchmuty, published by

-background of, and was concretized in political events in Sweden, according to
+This was the background of, and was concretized in political events in Sweden,

 The word "woman" will remain in the